AdobeDocs/campaign-classic.en/help/integrations/using/ims-troubleshooting.md

 **Callback URL**

-The **Callback URL** should be whitelisted and start with "https://".
+The **Callback URL** should be added to the allow list and start with "https://".
 Check that the **Callback URL** is linked to the corresponding instance.
 For example, the production instance should redirect to the production URL.

 **Client ID and secret**